Millennial AI

 • Requirements and constraint document covering functional, technical, commercial, and compliance dimensions

-• Evaluation framework with explicit scoring criteria and build-vs-buy decision thresholds
+• Evaluation framework with scoring criteria and build-vs-buy decision thresholds

 • Vendor evaluation scorecard for each assessed platform